How to Deploy a Local LLM Server with LLMServer 2026

 def sanitize_input(text):

-Monitoring resource usage and identifying bottlenecks is critical for scaling the service.
-Tools like Prometheus and Grafana can be integrated to track CPU, GPU, memory, and network metrics.
+Identifying bottlenecks requires robust monitoring.
+Tools like Prometheus and Grafana can track CPU, GPU, memory, and network metrics.
+LLMServer integrates with Prometheus through a simple counter:

 from prometheus_client import start_http_server, Counter